 There is a tremendous need for digitalisation that promises to revolutionize business in the near future.
-5G, currently in its early deployment phase, promises to bring all the connectivity and coverage required to complete this transformation and is expected that by the end of 2020 over 1 billion people will live in 5G coverage area.
-For this purpose, the complementary use of communication and satellite navigation assets together with ground networks is essential to bring bandwidth and capacity in a safe, reliable and seamless way around the world.
+5G, currently in its early deployment phase, promises to enable this transformation and is expected that by the end of 2021 over 1 billion people will live in 5G coverage areas.
+For this purpose, the complementary use of satellite and ground networks is essential to provide the promised levels of coverage, ubiquity and capacity in a safe, reliable and seamless way around the world.

 ESA’s role in 5G development

-ESA wants to be at the forefront of this technology with the 5G Hub, a research, innovation and collaboration center, which will be part of ESA’s European Center for Space Applications and Telecommunications (ECSAT) located at the Harwell Campus in Oxfordshire, UK.
-The main purpose is to host companies from the 5G ecosystem (satellite and terrestrial network operators, equipment providers and application developers) to partner with ESA to test their technology and discover how satellite and terrestrial communication networks can converge to create innovative applications.
-Space technology can increase reach and improve data protection and reliability and fill the gaps in ground based networks.
+As part of the SPL 5G Programme, ESA has also developed the 5G Hub, a research, innovation and collaboration centre, part of ESA’s European Centre for Space Applications and Telecommunications (ECSAT) located at the Harwell Campus in Oxfordshire, UK.
+The main purpose of the 5G Hub is to host companies from the 5G ecosystem (satellite and terrestrial network operators, equipment providers and application developers) to partner with ESA to test their technology and discover how satellite and terrestrial communication networks can converge to create innovation and support innovative applications and services.

-This combination of technologies is already fuelling new R&D projects in the Global Navigation Satellite System (GNSS) field.
+The combination of 5G technologies is fuelling new R&D projects also in the Global Navigation Satellite System (GNSS) field.
 The GNSS Integration into 5G wireless networks or GINTO5G, an activity funded by ESA´s European GNSS Evolution Programme (EGEP) programme, is a project aimed at determining the positioning accuracy of hybrid GNSS and 5G solution tested for autonomous vehicles, drones, smart cities and the Internet of Things.

 ESA’s funding opportunities and calls

-The ESA Business Applications and Space Solutions (BASS) programme is currently funding several feasibility studies and projects that demonstrate the added value of 5G in providing ubiquitous 5G coverage as enabler to new applications and business models in transport, smart cities, safety and security domains.
+- 5G application and services calls.
+The ESA Business Applications and Space Solutions (BASS) programme in co-ordination with the 5G SPL is currently funding several feasibility studies and projects that demonstrate the added value of 5G in providing ubiquitous 5G coverage as enabler to new applications and business models in transport, smart cities, safety and security domains

-To further cement its role as a leading actor in the demonstration of the benefits of seamless 5G networks, ESA BASS has closed several partnerships agreements with cities, regions and governmental departments to launch joint calls for proposals aiming at fostering the emergence of space-based applications utilising 5G networks addressing different areas of applications, such as transport, security, shipping and natural and artistic heritage enhancement.
-Most prominent example is the call “Space and 5G Convergence: Transport & Logistics” issued in partnership with the UK Department for Digital, Culture, Media and Sport (DCMS) looking at supporting the emergence of services relying on converged 5G terrestrial and satellite communication networks improving efficiency and environmental sustainability in the logistics sector.
+- call “Space and 5G Convergence: Transport & Logistics” issued in partnership with the UK Department for Digital, Culture, Media and Sport (DCMS) looking at supporting the emergence of services relying on converged 5G terrestrial and satellite communication networks improving efficiency and environmental sustainability in the logistics sector

-The upcoming Announcement of Opportunity (AO) “Space for smart and unmanned shipping”, an activity funded by ESA´s BASS and Navigation Innovation and Support Programme (NAVISP), aims to support the development of space based downstream services and solutions relying on advanced technologies such as 5G and PNT (Positioning, Navigation and Timing) in the smart and uncrewed shipping domain.
+- The upcoming Announcement of Opportunity (AO) “Space for smart and unmanned shipping”, an activity funded by the 5G SPL, ESA´s BASS and Navigation Innovation and Support Programme (NAVISP), aims to support the development of space based downstream services and solutions relying on advanced technologies such as 5G and PNT (Positioning, Navigation and Timing) in the smart and uncrewed shipping domain

-In the context of smart cities, the agreements with the cities of L’Aquila, Rome and Torino are the basis for issuing a number of thematic calls focused on the needs of the municipalities (5G for L’ART).
-Following the successful calls on protection and fruition of cultural heritage and on safety and law enforcement, the new Announcement of Opportunities called “Intelligent Transport”, funded by ESA´s BASS programme, addresses topics such as sustainable and safe mobility and advanced traveller advisory systems.
+- In the context of smart cities, the agreements with the cities of L’Aquila, Rome and Torino are the basis for issuing a number of thematic calls focused on the needs of the municipalities (5G for L’ART).
+A new Announcement of Opportunity called “Intelligent Transport”, funded by ESA´s BASS programme, addresses topics such as sustainable and safe mobility and advanced traveller advisory systems.
 The projects will demonstrate the value of space assets integrated with 5G networks and/or the potential of 5G networks to augment space assets performance.

 Lastly, NAVISP has launched a Thematic Open Call under its Element 2 to implement pilot projects to demonstrate the viability of 5G PNT solutions in use cases representative of Industry 4.0, smart cities and critical users demanding a robust back-up to satellite navigation positioning and timing.